apache/nuttx/configs/launchxl-cc1312r1/README.txt

     development.
 Serious board development will occur later.
 Board support is missing LED and button support.
   2019-02-10:  Figured out how to connect J-Link and began debug.
   2019-02-12:  A little progress.
-I do make it all the way into NSH:
+I do make it all the way into NSH, but

-      ABCF
-      nx_start: Entry
-      uart_register: Registering /dev/console
-      uart_register: Registering /dev/ttyS0
-      work_hpstart: Starting high-priority kernel worker thread(s)
-      up_release_pending: From TCB=20000c00
-      nx_start_application: Starting init thread

-      NuttShell (NSH) NuttX-7.28
-      nsh> nx_start: CPU0: Beginning Idle Loop

-    But things are not very stable and I do not get any console input.
+    with no console input.
+  2019-02-13:  NSH is now fully functional.

 Serial Console
 ==============